10 Wedding Invitation Questions That Everyone Is Asking (and You Really Should Know)

 • If they try to remain on the fence with a “Maybe” say, “We’re sorry that you won’t be able to make it.
 Let’s get together sometime after the wedding.”

-See also 5 Ways To Make Your Wedding Live On
+See also Say “Cheese!”
+5 Ways to Make the Most of Posed Photos at Your Wedding

 5. Is there a certain way to address a wedding invitation to someone with a title, such as a judge or a person in the military?